Caring, Professional Dental Extractions

 - Do not rinse your mouth vigorously on the first day, as this can dislodge the blood clot.

-- Avoid using straws or spitting forcefully since the suction can disturb the blood clot that forms in the socket.
+- Avoid using straws or spitting forcefully, as this can disturb the blood clot that forms in the socket.

 - Avoid touching the extraction site with your tongue, fingers, or objects, as this can introduce harmful bacteria.
 Disrupting the site may interfere with healing and could lead to avoidable discomfort or irritation.

-- Don’t consume hot food or drinks for the first 24 hours, as heat may increase bleeding or swelling.
+- Avoid consuming hot food or drinks for the first 24 hours, as heat may exacerbate bleeding or swelling.

 - Avoid intense physical activity for at least 24-48 hours after your extraction.
 Physical exertion can raise blood pressure and increase the risk of bleeding at the site.